rustiqtech/solana-exporter/README.md

 ### Prometheus and Grafana Setup

-Install Prometheus on the validator machine.
+If querying a public RPC port, `solana-exporter` can be run from anywhere, not necessarily from the validator machine.
+If querying a private RPC port, install Prometheus on the validator machine.
 Add the following snippet to the `scrape_configs` section of the `prometheus.yml` config file:

 ```
   - job_name: solana